ComePerrot/qmk_firmware/keyboards/redox/keymaps/3_lines/readme.md

-# The default keymap for Redox
+# Keymap for Redox and ergo-l and only uses 3 rows